Angkor Wat Part 1: The sacred citadel of the god kings

 To me, the most distinctive features of the Bayon Temple are the towering tranquil visages of Lord Brahma.
 On each of these 13-foot tall towers, his four smiling faces with eyes closed mysteriously, face four cardinal directions.
 Each head is adorned with an elaborate headdress, a necklace and a pair of earrings including a third eye, all synonymous with Lord Brahma.

 Lord Brahma is the creator of the universe and all beings, as depicted in Hindu cosmology.
 The Vedas, the oldest and the holiest of Hindu scriptures, are attributed to him and thus, Lord Brahma is regarded as the father of Dharma.

 However, some archaeologists argue that the faces are that of Lokeshvara, the Bodhisattva of compassion.
 Some believe that they resemble King Jayavarman VII as they bear uncanny resemblances to available statues of the king.
 It is possible that the faces are meant to depict King Jayavarman VII and the Lokeshvara simultaneously, allowing the king to take on the attributes of the Bodhisattva as well.

 At the Bayon Temple, ancient inscriptions reveal that the temple was called the "Jayagiri".
 In Sanskrit, "jaya" means "victory" and "giri" means "mountain", thus "Victory Mountain".
-After the period of French occupation, the temple was called “Banyan Temple” and through mispronunciation, the name as “Bayon” stayed till today.
+After the period of French occupation, the temple was called “Banyan Temple” and through mispronunciation, the name “Bayon” stayed till today.

 Although 37 stone towers now still stand, this number used to be 54 in its heyday.
 It is believed that they carry a total of 216 colossal faces.

 Hancock believes that the number 54 has to be more than just a mere coincidence, just as there are 54 statues on each side of the five bridges leading to Angkor Thom.
-He stresses that the bridges are more than a structure lined with exotic statues to tell a tale, believing that they are a colossal 3-dimensional model of procession as well.
+He stresses that the bridges are more than a structure lined with exotic statues to tell a tale, believing that they are a colossal 3-dimensional model of the procession as well.

 We took our time to explore the enigmatic Bayon Temple.
 It is surrounded by two long walls bearing exquisite bas-reliefs depicting historical events and scenes from the everyday life of the Angkorian empire.